Enable and use Azure AD Multi-Factor Authentication with legacy applications using app passwords

 Allow users to create app passwords

 By default, users can't create app passwords.
 The app passwords feature must be enabled before users can use them.
-To give users the ability to create app passwords, complete the following steps:
+To give users the ability to create app passwords, admin needs to complete the following steps:

 Sign in to the Azure portal.